 Bone strength was also favorably affected by the MK-7 vitamin.
 Vitamin K2 supplement also significantly decreased the loss in spinal height of the lower and middle parts of the spine.

 Vitamin K2 safely benefits the blood vessels and heart in adults as I reviewed in a previous blog here.
 Refer to this blog to find out why vitamin K2 is important for overall heart health and why it is so difficult to get through the diet.

 If you want to learn more about the health benefits of vitamin K2, a great resource is called Vitamin K2 & The Calcium Paradox.
 You can find it here:

 - Children have very low intakes of vitamin K2, a nutrient critical for bone health.

-- Supplements of vitamin K2 as MenaQ7 are safe and may effectively improve their bone strength and bone mineral content.
+- Supplements of vitamin K2 such as MenaQ7 are safe and may effectively improve their bone strength and bone mineral content.

 - Consider cofactors such as vitamin D3 and an overall adequate intake of minerals such as calcium, magnesium, and phosphorus as well to assure adequate bone health.
 Read my blog here about magnesium and how to get enough.